krzysztof-kozak/todo-homework-react/README.md

-# Todo App Homework - react
+# Todo App Homework - react (this is the version with useReducer && useContext hooks)

 ![preview gif](/public/demo.gif)